Linuxfabrik/monitoring-plugins/check-plugins/metabase-stats/README.rst

       --cache-expire CACHE_EXPIRE
                             The amount of time after which the credential cache expires, in hours.
 Default: 335
-      -c CRIT, --critical CRIT
-                            Set the CRIT threshold as a percentage.
+      -c, --critical CRIT   Set the CRIT threshold as a percentage.
 Default: >= 90 --insecure            This option explicitly allows to perform "insecure" SSL connections.
 Default: False
       --no-proxy            Do not use a proxy.
-Default: False -p PASSWORD, --password PASSWORD
+Default: False -p, --password PASSWORD
                             Metabase API password.
       --timeout TIMEOUT     Network timeout in seconds.
 Default: 8 (seconds) --url URL             Metabase API URL.
 Default: http://localhost:3000 --username USERNAME   Metabase API username.
-Default: metabase-admin -w WARN, --warning WARN
-                            Set the WARN threshold as a percentage.
+Default: metabase-admin -w, --warning WARN    Set the WARN threshold as a percentage.
 Default: >= 80

 Usage Examples